 delivers the latest research on video games and brings much-needed attention to what happens when people regularly engage in virtual killing.
 It could not be more timely or important."

 - Nancy Carlsson-Paige | Professor Emerita at Lesley University | Author of The War Play Dilemma

 presents a much more nuanced and productive discussion of violent video games and their effects than the traditional question of whether violent game exposure increases aggression."

 - Bruce D. Bartholow | Associate Professor of Psychological Sciences at the University of Missouri

 is a necessity for my classroom.
 Using powerful examples and expert analysis, the movie weaves through a detailed critical analysis of the videogame industry and their products."

 combines incredible insightfulness with accessibility.
 Even as someone who devotes my career to studying the normalization of violence and the gendered dynamics of that normalization, I found this video strikingly original and deeply engaging.
-It analyzes the ways in which cultures of militarism and war are entrenched by virtualizations, intentionally and unintentionally.
 Whether or not video games encourage violence, they normalize violence and glorify tough masculinity - and this video shows how, even to doubters."

 "This documentary offers a more nuanced perspective on violent games that goes beyond the now stale discussions of addiction and aggression."